-In this section we build upon the measures for route sets to derive measures for systems that provide periodic service.
-Such a system is defined by a route set $\routes=\{1,\hdots,n\}$, a period $T > 0$, and a timetable $\timetableBold \in \left[0,T\right)^n$ with departure times.
-The routes are performed periodically, such that route $i \in \routes$ departs at time $\timetable_i + zT$ for every $z \in \mathbb{Z}$.
-A traveler entering the system at time $t$ now has to take waiting into account: The waiting time for route $i \in \routes$ is given by $\timetable_i + zT - t$ for the smallest value of $z \in \mathbb{Z}$ such that the waiting time is non-negative.
+\paragraph*{Observed Route Set Measures} In the periodic setting, a traveler wishing to depart at time $t$ has to take waiting time into account.
+The waiting time for route $i \in \routes$ is given by $\timetable_i + zT - t$ for the smallest value of $z \in \mathbb{Z}$ such that the waiting time is non-negative.
 For convenience, we define the function $[x]_T$ to be the modulo-like operation that maps $x$ onto $[0,T)$ by adding or subtracting a multiple of $T$.
 Waiting time for route $i \in \routes$ is then simply $[\timetable_i-t]_T$.
-The following definition defines the \emph{observed route set} $\routes_\timetable(t)$, which is the route set (including waiting time) as experienced by a traveler arring at time $t$.
+We define the \emph{observed route set} $\routes_\timetable(t)$ to be the route set as experienced by a traveler arriving at time $t$.
 That is, the observed route durations are given by $l_i + [\timetable_i - t]_T$ for every route $i \in \routes$.